Turing Completeness and Sid Meier's Civilization

 Any mathematical or physical construct (a "model of computation") that is as powerful as a UTM is, in fact, equivalent to it.
 That means that it can compute everything in R: no more, no less.
 Models equivalent to an UTM are said to be Turing-complete.
 By this equivalence, it follows that a UTM could simulate any Turing-complete model of computation with some penalty to space or time.
 For example, your laptop is based off the Random Access model, and has limited memory.
 That means that a laptop, though amazing in its ability to run programs, is actually a lot weaker than a UTM.
 Then again, if you run out of memory, you could write a tiny program to prompt to you to add a new hard drive (i.e., you already ran out of RAM and are writing to disk instead).
 So it's not really a problem.

 The last thing we'll do in this section, just to drive the point home, is to provide some examples of Turing-complete models of computation.
-Each and every one of these models has two things in common: one, they can simulate an arbitrary algorithm (i.e., you can build a UTM inside of them), and, second, they are not realizable without an unbounded resource.
+Each and every one of these models has two things in common: one, they can simulate an arbitrary algorithm (i.e., you can build a UTM inside of them), and, second, they are not realisable without an unbounded resource.

 Aside: complexity theorists kind of gloss over the Halting Problem and study the recursive hierarchy created by (imaginary) machines that could solve the Halting Problem.
 Turns out these machines can't solve a "super" Halting Problem, and so on.
 We really won't be discussing that, but I think it's pretty cool. :)